alexyekymov/my-cloudstorage/README.md

 ```shell
 docker compose --env-file dev.env -f docker-compose-dev.yml up -d
 ```
+> [!NOTE]

-As you can see all variables are given from the **dev.env** file, so be free to change it as you need before executing the previous command.
+> As you can see all variables are taken from the **dev.env** file, so feel free to modify them as needed before executing the previous command.

 Then you can start the application with active profile **dev**: